dwgb93/TEI_WildfireSpread/README.md

 ## Predictability-of-Wildfire-Spread

 Predicting wildfire spread from this dataset is challenging because approximately 98% of the data is not on fire.
-We also make the assumption that no fire suppression efforts have been made from day to day.
+We also make the assumption that no fire suppression efforts have been made.

 ## Modeling-Approach